lourencovw/go-challenge/README.md

     docker run --rm hello-go-optimized

     ```
-5. Or run this command bellow:
+5. Or run this command bello to fetch from Docker Hub:

     ```
     docker run gdavlab/study